 The festival is being delivered by a private promoter, Bay Dreams South Ltd.

 How much will this event cost ratepayers?

 Bay Dreams South pays commercial rates for all facilities and services provided by Council.
 The event comes at no financial cost to the ratepayer.

 When is the music expected to stop each night?

-The festival at Trafalgar Centre runs between 11am and 11pm on 5 January.
+The festival at Rutherford Park and the Trafalgar Centre runs between 11am and 11pm on 5 January.
 Noise from the event will be continuously monitored to ensure it does not breach the allowed limit under the resource consent.
-The pre-party and after-party events are being held indoors at the Trafalgar Centre.
+The pre-party is held indoors at the Trafalgar Centre.